Sar123-del/nasscom-vsd-soc-design-program/README.md

 1. Clone custom inverter standard cell design from github repository
 2. Load and explore custom inverter
 3. Spice extraction of inverter
-4. Editing the spice model file for analysis through simulation.
+4. Editing the spice model file
 5. Post-layout ngspice simulations.
 6. Find problem in the DRC section of the old magic tech file for the skywater process and fix them.